-In a study comparing bupropion sustained release (SR) with sertraline, Kavoussi and colleagues64 reported a lower frequency of self-reported orgasm dysfunction in patients treated with bupropion SR compared with sertraline.
+In a study comparing bupropion sustained release (SR) with sertraline, Kavoussi and colleagues reported a lower frequency of self-reported orgasm dysfunction in patients treated with bupropion SR compared with sertraline.
 This study permitted rapid upward titration of the sertraline dose at 50-mg increments at weekly intervals to a maximum of 200 mg/day after 3 weeks and did not permit downward titration of the dose.
 This dosing schedule may have resulted in an exaggerated incidence of orgasm delay in the sertraline group.
 Another limitation of this study is the fact that the investigators used self-report questionnaires as opposed to direct interviews of the patients.
-A previous study3 has demonstrated that direct interviewing of patients is a more
+A previous study has demonstrated that direct interviewing of patients is a more aData from Feiger et al. Abbreviation: HAM-D = Hamilton Rating Scale for Depression.

 Figure 5.
-Six-Week, Double-Blind Comparison of Nefazodone Versus Sertraline: Effects on Desire^a reliable and accurate means of assessing sexual dysfunction than self-report questionnaires.
+Six-Week, Double-Blind Comparison of Nefazodone Versus Sertraline: Effects on Desirea aData from Feiger et al.